swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 CharName -> 'U+' HexDigit{1...8} | [\s\w-]+
 ```

-Allows a specific Unicode scalar to be specified by name or code point.
+Allows a specific Unicode scalar to be specified by name or hexadecimal code point.

 **TODO: Should this be called "named scalar" or similar?**